Menu

 Image created by John Martin.

 Return to the San Francisco Peninsula with CGLHS to explore the planned landscapes that generated today's technological hub.
-We'll explore the college town together, from the Olmsted-era quad on Stanford University's campus to the mid-century office parks that characterize the college town.
+We'll explore the town together, from the Olmsted-era quad on Stanford University's campus to a mid-century office park that continue to influence the region.

 Friday, October 24